HarryXu497/web-server/README.md

 ## What's Next for THOJ?
  * Improve features to provide users with a better user experience.
  * Complete additional features to convenience users.
+ * Add contests and comments
+ * Allow users to upload their own problems
  * Upload more problems to the judge
  * Promote the website to the RHHS community.